ykadec/week_1_homework/README.md

  - **Fork** this repository to your own account (button in the top right).
  - **Clone** your fork in Desktop (button in the bottom right).
  - In the folder you just downloaded, there is a file called `syllabus.html`.
 Open it up in both Sublime and in Chrome.
  - Right now, in Chrome, your version should look like a big wall of text with no formatting.
-Your goal is to get it to look something like this.
+Your goal is to edit the source code until it looks something like this: http://dsgn425-s15.github.io/week_1_homework/
  - As you work, don't forget to Sync often in your GitHub Desktop App.
 Usually I commit and sync every time I complete a useful chunk of work, or before I start doing something experimental that I might want to throw away.

 ## Add Basic Tags